corticometrics/fs-docker/readme.md

 ## The `fs-dev-xenial-build` container
 -----------------------------------------------------------------------

 The `fs-dev-xenial-build` container is used to build the dev branch of FreeSurfer and is based on Ubuntu 16.04.3 LTS (Xenial Xerus).
-It is build from the file `dockerfile.fs-dev-xenial-build`
+It is built from the file `dockerfile.fs-dev-xenial-build`

 ### Pre-reqs
 - Install docker